o3de/o3de.org/content/docs/userguide/finding-texture-by-names.md

 ---
-description: ' Find the texture file name to reference for nodes in the &ALYlong;
+description: ' Find the texture file name to reference for nodes in the Amazon Lumberyard Script Canvas editor. '
-  &script-canvas; editor. '
 title: Finding the Texture Name
 ---
 # Finding the Texture Name {#finding-texture-by-names}